 See?
 Nicely seared chicken.

-Now, just spoon the honey-mustard sauce over and bake it in the oven for about half an hour.
+Now, spoon the honey-mustard sauce over the chicken.
+Bake in the oven for about half an hour.
 Use a meat thermometer to check the internal temperature.
-Thighs should be cooked to 175F, a little higher than is recommended for other chicken parts.
+Cook thighs to 175° F., a little higher than is recommended for other chicken parts.

-Transfer to a serving dish, garnish with some fresh herbs and serve.
+Transfer to a serving dish, garnish with some fresh herbs like chives or parsley and serve.

 - oil for searing